AqwamCreates/DataPredict/docs/API/Others/RandomNetworkDistillation.md

 ### setTargetModelParameters()

-Set the model parameters to the network
+Set the target model parameters to the network

 ```
 RandomNetworkDistillation:setTargetModelParameters(TargetModelParameters: ModelParameters, doNotDeepCopy: boolean)